ADVOCATES FOR PROPERTY AUCTION IN CHENNAI

-You need to be aware of income tax laws about TDS on buying of property.
+You need to be aware of income tax laws about TDS on buying of properties.
 When you pay for the auctioned property, you need to deduct TDS of 1% on the amount paid to the bank.
 You need to deduct TDS and credit the account of original property owner and not banker.
 It is necessary get PAN & original owner’s property details before deducting TDS.
 When you do not have PAN of owner, then you need to deduct TDS at 20% on payment.

 Another important thing is that you need to negotiate with the bank as TDS as part of purchase consideration.
 If banker does not agree, then TDS will be an extra cost to you.

 Banks do not enjoy profits on sale of auctioned property

 Banks cannot show profits in their books on sale of auctioned property.
 They can recover only their dues from sale of such properties.
 If the bid amount is more than loan due, the remaining balance gets transferred to default borrower.